 Tables, figures and photos are permitted.

-The poster board display's surface area is 3'8" high and 5'6" wide (your poster should fit inside this area).
+The poster board display's surface area is 44 inches high and 66 inches wide, so your poster should fit inside this area.

-Prepare a 6" high headline strip that runs the full width of the poster.
+Prepare a 6-inch high headline strip that runs the full width of the poster.

-Include the title, authors and affiliations on the strip in letters at least 1" high (72 points).
+Include the title, authors and affiliations on the strip in letters that are at least 1 inch tall (72 points).

 Post a large typed copy of your abstract in the upper left-hand corner.